kdandy/ethnocity/README.md

 <h2 id="contribution">🤝 Contribution</h2>

-I really appreciate contributions, issues and feature requests because this application is far from perfect.
-Feel free to pull requests and make changes to this project.

-Since I finished this project myself, but there are many features and many things that can be improved, I really appreciate your help.
+This project is a collaborative effort aimed at creating an application that strives for perfection.
+While I initially developed this project myself, I acknowledge that there are numerous features and areas that can be enhanced and improved.

+I truly value any contributions, issues, and feature requests from individuals who are passionate about making this application the best it can be.
+Whether it's through pull requests or suggesting changes, your input is highly appreciated.

+Contributors:

+Dandy Faishal Fahmi
+Enzokulin Samsidan
+Sulhan Fuadi

+By working together, we can make significant advancements and create an exceptional experience for our users.
+Join us in shaping the future of this project and let's bring it to new heights!

+Thank you for your interest and support in this endeavor.

 <p></p>

 <h2 id="license">📝 License</h2>

 - Copyright © 2023 Tim Maba Masih Pemula
-- Cloudwarehouse is an open-source web application licensed under the MIT license
+- Ethnocity is an open-source web application licensed under the MIT license

 ---